Weight training sets, How many is enough? Opinions vary, I have seen this debate rage on for over 30 years.

 This type of training is to increase endurance levels, with higher rep ranges of those in the neighborhood of 15 or more per set.

-Experiment with these time frames until you find the one that best fits your physical level, sets as related to circuit training are for overall conditioning, and athletic sports performance.
+Experiment with these time frames until you find the one that best fits your physical or sports related level, sets as related to circuit training are for overall conditioning, and athletic sports performance.

 My nephew was asking me some questions on weight training sets after answering, I assured him by just arriving at the gym doors for each work out; you have completed 70% of your weight training task.